brucou/kingly/README.md

 ![visualization example](https://github.com/brucou/state-transducer-visualizer/raw/master/assets/cd-player-automatic-dagre-visualization.png)

 Automated visualization works well with simple graphs, but seems to encounter trouble to generate optimally satisfying complex graphs.
 The Dagre layout seems to be a least worse option.
 I believe the best option for visualization is to use professional specialized tooling such as `yed`.
-In a future version, we will provide a conversion to `yed` graph format to facilitate such workflow.
+We provide a CLI for conversion to `yed` graph format to facilitate such workflow (cf. [yed2Kingly](https://github.com/brucou/yed2Kingly)).
 The [`yed`](https://www.yworks.com/products/yed)'s orthogonal and flowchart layout seem to give pretty good results.

 # Credits
 - Credit to [Pankaj Parashar](https://css-tricks.com/password-strength-meter/) for the password selector